 What Can’t I Ship to Canada?

-Some items are prohibited while others are controlled by the government of Canada.
-For controlled items, you may need to get an import permit to ship the items and/or consumer goods such as food and plants.
+Some items are prohibited while the government of Canada controls others.
+For controlled items, you may need an import permit to ship the items and/or consumer goods such as food and plants.
 You may also need to get an import permit for your pet.
 Other items are strictly prohibited from entering Canada such as baby walkers and used mattresses.